 LaBudde Creek is classified as a class 1 and class 2 trout stream.
 The class 1 section starts at its origin and runs downstream approximately 4 miles to Badger Road.
 The class 2 section runs from there about 3 miles downstream to the Mullet River.
 Development activities, ditching, and grazing have reduced the fishery potential of the stream in past years.
 However, current water resource management practices in the watershed should serve to clean up the stream and increase the fishery potential in the future.

 The fish species composition of LaBudde Creek is characteristic of a cold to cool water stream fishery with brook trout, brook stickleback, pearl dace, mid minnow, common white sucker, Johnny darter, creek chub, and blacknose whiner being present.
 An occasional northern pike is also found in the lower, warmer reaches of the stream.
 Management is aimed specifically at brook trout, which have a fair amount of natural reproduction in the headwaters of the stream.
 The native brook trout are supplemented with hatchery fish to provide added recreational opportunities.

 A variety of birds inhabit the area both seasonally and permanently.
 Wildlife management will primarily benefit the upland game birds, including ruffed grouse, ring-necked pheasant and woodcock.
-These efforts would also benefit songbirds that inhabit early successional vegetation types and open fields while the northern hardwood types attract canopy species of song birds.
-Some common songbirds on the area include yellow throated and yellow warblers, catbirds, a variety of woodpeckers, brown thrashers, and empidonax flycatchers.
+These efforts would also benefit songbirds that inhabit early successional vegetation types and open fields while the northern hardwood types attract canopy species of songbirds.
+Some common songbirds in the area include yellow-throated and yellow warblers, catbirds, a variety of woodpeckers, brown thrashers, and Empidonax flycatchers.